git-tfs/git-tfs/doc/usecases/migrate_tfs_to_git.md

 ## Migrate toward TFS2013 git repository (keeping workitems)

-### Migrate your workitems
+### Migrate your work-items
-Use [Total Tfs Migration](https://totaltfsmigration.codeplex.com/) to migrate your workitems from your old TFS(VC) project to your new TFS(Git) project.
+Use [Total Tfs Migration](https://totaltfsmigration.codeplex.com/) to migrate your work-items from your old TFS(VC) project to your new TFS(Git) project.

-When process is done, you should have in the subdirectory `map` of the application, a file named `ID_map_[Project1]_to_[Project2].txt` containing the mapping between old work items and new workitems ids.
+When process is done, you should have in the subdirectory `map` of the application, a file named `ID_map_[Project1]_to_[Project2].txt` containing the mapping between old work items and new work-items ids.

 Note :
 - For the moment, 'Tfs Integration Platform' doesn't support TFS2013 and consequently doesn't permit to migrate work items to a TFS(Git) project.
-- If one day, it is possible, mapping between old work items and new workitems ids is store in the table 'RUNTIME_MIGRATION_ITEMS' of the database 'Tfs_IntegrationPlatform'.
+- If one day, it is possible, mapping between old work items and new work-items ids is store in the table 'RUNTIME_MIGRATION_ITEMS' of the database 'Tfs_IntegrationPlatform'.
-Extract the datas to create a file with each line formated following: OldWorkItemId|NewWorkItemId
+Extract the data to create a file with each line formatted following: OldWorkItemId|NewWorkItemId

 ### Fetch All History

-First fetch all the source history (with all branches) in a local git repository exporting workitems metadatas (using the mapping file obtained in the previous step):
+First fetch all the source history (with all branches) in a local git repository exporting work-items metadatas (using the mapping file obtained in the previous step):

     git tfs clone https://tfs.codeplex.com:443/tfs/Collection $/project/trunk . --with-branches --export --export-work-item-mapping="c:\workitems\mapping\file.txt"

-See [clone](../commands/clone.md) command if you should use a password or an author file (recommended if you want an mail adresse instead of a windows login in commit messages), ...
+See [clone](../commands/clone.md) command if you should use a password or an author file (recommended if you want an mail address instead of a windows login in commit messages), ...

 Wait quite some time, fetching changesets from TFS is a slow process :(